Conquerix/wirenix/README.md

 scratch).

 ## ACL
-The shared ACL configuration should describe the full network topology.
-It does not need to consist only of NixOS peers (although at the moment, other peers will have to be configured manually to conform to the expected settings).
-The details of this file are documented in the  `Top Level ACL` section.
-You can make your own ACL configuration format so long as you keep the `version` field and set it to some unique name.
+The shared ACL configuration describes the full network topology.
+It does not need to consist only of NixOS peers The details of this file are documented in the  [[Top Level ACL]] section.
+You can make your own ACL configuration format so long as you keep the "`version`" field and set it to some unique name.

 ## Parser Modules
 Parser Modules are responsible for taking an ACL and converting it to the